 What is “2-way synchronization”?

-2-way synchronization is a real-time connection between a Channel Manager and a booking platform like an online travel agent (OTA), a Meta Search aggregator, or a Global Distribution System (GDS).
+2-way synchronization is a real-time connection between a Channel Manager and a booking platform like an online travel agent (OTA), a Meta Search aggregator, or a B2B Distribution solution like a Global Distribution System (GDS).
 This connection ensures that your hotel’s inventory, rates, and content are updated in real-time across all channels.
 With 2-way synchronization information is transferred either way and in real-time.

 What is “allotment”?